ZachNo/Font2E100/README.md

 Renders the alphanumeric characters of a font to E100 memory array files.
 ### Requirements:
 * FreeType2
+* a *fonts* folder in the location of the executable

 ### Usage:
 The compiled program is controlled via command-line.